North Carolina election Tuesday may shed light on what 2020 looks like

 RELATED: Judge reinstates nationwide halt on Trump asylum policy plan

-Trump carried the district by 11 points in 2016.
-Both sides see the race as too close to call.
+Both sides saw Tuesday's contest as too close to call — in itself an ominous sign for Republicans.

+The district stretches from Charlotte, one of the nation's financial nerve centers, through its flourishing eastern suburbs and into less prosperous rural counties along the South Carolina line.
+With next summer's Republican National Convention in Charlotte, Democrats would love to boast control of a congressional district in the city where Trump will be renominated.

-More than half the district's votes likely will come from Charlotte's suburbs.
-When Democrats retook the House in 2018, many of their pickups were in suburbs.
+Over half the district's votes will likely come from Charlotte's suburbs.
+As Democrats captured 39 GOP-held seats last November and took control of the House , many of their pickups were in suburbs — even in red states like Texas, Kansas, Utah, South Carolina and Oklahoma.